Temporal Cascading of Planning and Control for Quadrotor MPC: Experimental Setup

 \textbf{Reference Tracking Environment. } In contrast to the previous environment, where the path is of minor importance, the reference-tracking environment requires the drone to track periodic trajectories that are occluded by varying numbers of static objects, with obstacle counts ranging from 3 to 34.
-The path of the trajectory resembles shapes such as a triangle, a rounded rectangle, a figure eight, a butterfly, or sinusoidal waves.
-The tracking environment cost emphasizes the position tracking of the reference, and due to its periodic flight structure, it can be readily evaluated in real-world experiments.
-More details on the environment are given in App.~\ref{sec:app_param_tracking}.
+The trajectory resembles shapes such as a triangle, a rounded rectangle, a figure-eight, a butterfly, or a sinusoidal wave.
+The tracking environment cost emphasizes the position tracking of the reference and, due to its periodic flight structure, can be readily evaluated in real-world experiments.
+More details on the environment are given in the supplementary material.

+\reb[4.8]{ \textbf{Motion Planning Maze Environment. } The motion planning environments require the consideration of major nonconvexities that cannot be handled by smoothing alone.
+The goal is to traverse a $6\times6$~m tunnel at a target speed of $1~\frac{\mathrm{m}}{\mathrm{s}}$ with stage costs defined by~$x_k^\top Q x_k$ and $u_k^\top R u_k$.
+The tunnel has a length of $17$~m for real-world experiments and $40$~m for simulated experiments.
+We place up to $14$ random axis-aligned walls, see Fig.~\ref{fig:maze_top_view}, thereby forming a maze-like configuration space. }